Park-SM/ParkWork/README.md

 // PHP ///////////////////////////////////////
 &lt;?php
-    $storage = "";  // Please enter the directory where the image will be saved if($_FILES["exampleKey"]["error"] == 0) {
+    $storage = "";  // Enter the directory path where the image will be saved if($_FILES["exampleKey"]["error"] == 0) {

         $fname = $_FILES["exampleKey"]["name"];